The Breed Report ·Rottweiler ·2026

 9Does pet insurance cover cancer in Rottweilers?

-Most policies cover cancer if no related symptoms appeared before enrollment or during the waiting period.
-However, any early lameness noted by a vet — even casually — can be used to deny an osteosarcoma claim later as 'related to a pre-existing musculoskeletal condition.'
-Some policies have annual or lifetime payout caps that are quickly exhausted by cancer treatment.
-Always check: cancer-specific coverage limits, how they define 'related conditions,' and whether chemotherapy is covered.
+Most policies cover cancer if no related symptoms appeared before enrollment or during waiting periods.
+However, early lameness notes can deny osteosarcoma claims as 'related pre-existing conditions.'
+Some have annual/lifetime payout caps quickly exhausted by cancer treatment.
+Check: cancer coverage limits, 'related conditions' definitions, and chemotherapy coverage.

 10Can I switch pet insurance if my Rottweiler has a diagnosed condition?